ebcrowder/serverlessBlog/README.md

 * Node.js
 * Express

-The Serverless framework allows developers to easily scaffold "serverless" infrastructure using aws service offerings such as Lambda, DynamoDB, API Gateway and CloudFront.
+## Acknowledgments

+* The Serverless framework allows developers to easily scaffold "serverless" infrastructure using aws service offerings such as Lambda, DynamoDB, API Gateway and CloudFront.
 The front-end of the project is hosted in an aws S3 bucket.